nathanael-fijalkow/DeepSynth/paper.md

 The package allows to:
 - create a simple DSL from syntaxic constraints and semantics functions
-- Transform this DSL into a CFG
+- Transform this DSL into a context free grammar (CFG)
-- Transform this CFG into a PCFG
+- Transform this CFG into a Probabilistic CFG (PCFG)
 - Sample programs from a PCFG
 - Enumerate programs in a PCFG with many different algorithms including `HeapSearch`, a method that is practically faster than $A^*$ while remaining optimal like the latter
 - A grammar splitter that enables to split the search into `n` independent search, enabling easy parallel search without any concerns and scaling linearly with the number of CPUs.